 Nevertheless, these experts continue to make bitcoin price predictions, and people continue to base their BTC decisions on these predictions.
 What becomes a pertinent question here is: Are these predictions reliable?
 What goes into these forecasts?
-Should we really base our decisions on these predictions?
+Should we base our decisions on these predictions?

-In this article, we delve into the idea of these predictions to see what they’re all about.
+This article delves into the idea of these predictions to see what they’re all about.

 What Factors Affect The Cost Of Bitcoin?

 One would assume that the factors which affect the actual cost of the currency are similar to those that affect bitcoin price prediction.
-As such, it might be useful to have a look at some of these factors.
+As such, it might be useful to look at some of these factors.